 You are welcome to build your own loft bed using the proper specifications.
 Bethel College primarily uses 75-inch mattresses.

-Cable television is available in lounge areas only.
-You can have a TV in your room or suite and watch movies/games.
-An Ethernet or wireless card is needed for your computer.
+An Ethernet cable or wireless card is needed for your computer.
 Read more about the computer facilities and policies on campus.